Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Experiments

 \subsection{\yihui{Real-world experiments}}

 \yihui{To evaluate the performance of POMP in a real-world setting using sensor data}, we use the processed rosbags released with Treescope.
-Since the Treescope dataset is comprised of sensor data recorded in an uncontrolled outdoor environment, it is a better evaluation tool than in-lab hardware experimentation.
-The bags include LiDAR-inertial odometry and velocity-corrected point cloud sweeps produced by Fast-LIO~\cite{9372856}.
-The point clouds from the UAV Laser Scanning (ULS) sequences are captured with an Ouster OS1-64 LiDAR.
-Each bag is replayed as a stream and processed online.
-A lightweight front-end cache associates each incoming cloud with the nearest odometry and \yihui{pose transform} within a small time tolerance, then forwards the resulting frame to the mapping back-end.
+Since the Treescope dataset is composed of sensor data recorded in an uncontrolled outdoor environment, it is a better evaluation tool than in-lab hardware experimentation.
+The bags include LiDAR-inertial odometry and velocity-corrected point cloud sweeps produced by Faster-LIO~\cite{Bai.Xiao.Chen.ea2022}.
+The point clouds from the UAV Laser Scanning (ULS) sequences are captured with an Ouster OS1-64 LiDAR; specifically, we use two VAT-0723U rosbags: VAT-0723U-03, a 9.2 GiB bag spanning 380.4 seconds, and VAT-0723U-04, a 16.2 GiB bag spanning 654.4 seconds.
+Each LiDAR sweep contains approximately 65,536 points (64 × 1024).

 \yihui{To better emulate on-robot operation, we replay each rosbag at real-time speed with timestamps governed by the same ROS time mechanism used at runtime and run the same on-robot processing stack.
 Each LiDAR sweep is processed as it arrives and matched to the closest odometry and pose transform within a small time tolerance, using a fixed synchronization timeout.
 When the processing rate briefly falls behind the sensor rate, we prevent unbounded latency growth by using bounded queues and retaining only the most recent sweeps; any sweep that cannot be time-synchronized is dropped.
-The synchronized frames are then forwarded directly to the mapping back-end under the same timing and latency constraints as live operation.}
+The synchronized frames are then forwarded directly to the mapping backend under the same timing and latency constraints as live operation.}